 Freshstart - American Cancer Society

-Freshstart Tobacco Cessation classes are offered on campus every Thursday from noon-12:50pm.
+Freshstart is a nicotine cessation program offered on campus every Thursday from noon-12:50pm.
 This four part class is geared to help participants increase their motivation to quit, learn effective approaches for quitting and guide them in making a successful quit attempt.
 All classes are held at in the Student Health Center conference room.
 Check in at Student Health Center Room 129; enter on University Ave.